Neurodegeneration with brain iron accumulation (NBIA)

 Symptoms of NBIA begin in childhood or adulthood.

 There are 10 types of NBIA.
-Each type is caused by a different gene defect.
-The most common gene defect causes the disorder called PKAN (pantothenate kinase-associated neurodegeneration).
+Each type is caused by a different gene variant.
+The most common gene variant causes the disorder called PKAN (pantothenate kinase-associated neurodegeneration).

-People with all forms of NBIA have a buildup of iron in the basal ganglia.
-This is an area deep inside the brain.
-It helps control movement.
+People with all forms of NBIA have a buildup of iron in an area deep inside the brain called the basal ganglia as well as other areas of the brain that help regulate movements.

 Symptoms